28 mins read

 6. Evaluate subcontractors regularly

 Another tip for managing subcontractors efficiently is to measure their progress and performance in real time.
 To do so, the GC must rely on construction analytics software to generate reports and track metrics that will provide valuable insights.
-These performance evaluations should be carried out regularly throughout the project regarding timeline adherence, quality of work, and responsiveness.
+These performance evaluations should be carried out regularly throughout the project.
 This lets you promptly provide necessary feedback and prevent potential challenges from becoming bigger issues.

 Lacking information at the right time or in the appropriate format can severely impact a contractor’s ability to perform and deliver projects.
 However, the operational challenges posed by the complexity of these tasks can be addressed with the right technology.